code16/sharp/docs/pages/dashboard-widgets/panel.md

 }
 ```

-Simply pass there the widget `key` and an array with the data required by your template.
+Pass there the widget `key` and an array with the data required by your template.